Devidian/OmegaScripts/README.md

 *   * * * *     /root/OmegaScripts/7D16G.sh     OZCOOPII 8081   >> /root/cronlog/7D16G.log
 */2 * * * *     /root/OmegaScripts/7Doom.sh     OZCOOPII 8081   >> /root/cronlog/7Doom.log
 ```

+## Troubleshooting
+If you have any problems or questions feel free to open an issue.